The Station Crew Welcomed Four New Members

-Category: Space Hits: 0The Expedition 66 crew poses for a photo after SpaceX Crew-3’s arrival to station.
+Category: Space Hits: 6The Expedition 66 crew poses for a photo after SpaceX Crew-3’s arrival to station.
 Credit: NASA TV

 Running more than 30 minutes ahead of schedule, the SpaceX Crew-3 astronauts docked to the International Space Station at 6:32 p.m.
 EST Thursday, Nov.
 11, less than 24 hours after launching from the Kennedy Space Center in Florida.
 NASA astronauts Raja Chari, Tom Marshburn, Kayla Barron, and ESA (European Space Agency) astronaut Matthias Maurer opened the hatch of their Crew Dragon spacecraft Endurance at 8:25 p.m. and participated in a welcome ceremony with their new Expedition 66 crewmates at 9 p.m.